California's Oak Fire destroys at least 55 structures as it burns more than 17,000 acres near Yosemite National Park – KION546

 ™ & © 2022 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Poppy Harlow, Taylor Romine, Stella Chan, Sara Smart, Rachel Ramirez contributed to this report.
+CNN’s Poppy Harlow, Taylor Romine, Stella Chan, Sara Smart, and Rachel Ramirez contributed to this report.